Graham Paul

 Graham René Paul (born 15 May 1947) is a retired British international fencer.

-Fencing career
+Biography

-He competed at the 1968, 1972, 1976, and 1984 Summer Olympics.
+Paul competed at the 1968, 1972, 1976, and 1984 Summer Olympics.

-He represented England and won a gold medal in the team foil and a bronze medal in the individual foil, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
+Paul represented the England team at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
+He participated in the foil events and won a gold medal in the team foil with Bill Hoskyns and Allan Jay, in addition to winning individual bronze.

 Four years later he repeated the success by winning another gold and bronze at the 1970 British Commonwealth Games in Edinburgh, Scotland.

 He was a six times British fencing champion, winning four foil titles and two épée titles at the British Fencing Championships, from 1966 to 1973.
 Additionally he has been British Veterans Foil champion seven times.

 Personal life

 He is part of a famous fencing and athletics family; parents René Paul and June Foulds, brother Barry Paul, uncle Raymond Paul and cousin Steven Paul.